 Backward compatibility is one of the key points of the Xbox offering and Spencer made it clear what his view on the subject is.

-“Obviously, when I buy a game, I should be able to keep playing it (on the next-gen).
+“Of course, when I buy a game, I should be able to keep playing it (on next-gen).
 The world of gaming consoles is the only place where you lose access to purchased software.
 Can you imagine if such a thing happened on PC or on Mobile?
 Our long-term goal is: "Can we build a platform where more people want to play more games, more often?"

 "Microsoft is in the gaming business with a long-term plan, we want to be the platform where hundreds of millions or billions of players can find a place to play."
 Spencer concluded, "Building walls around the Xbox so that the only way to enjoy the experience you love is to buy the console next fall, for us, is not in line with the values we have as a team."